-- Application Keys to be restored on an HSM that has the SMK installed, using backup cards or another HSM at site. - Application Keys and SMK to be restored on one HSM using the other HSM, temporary SMK shares, and backup cards. - Application Keys and SMK to be restored on both HSMs at a site using the RKSH and backup cards. - SMK to be restored on both HSMs at a site, and roll into new Application Keys (recovery from complete loss of Application Keys).
+- Application Keys to be restored on an HSM that has the SMK or Domain Key installed, using backup smartcards or backup HSMs or another HSM at a site. - Application Keys and SMK or Domain Keys to be restored on one HSM using another HSM, temporary SMK shares if required, and backup smartcards or backup HSMs. - Application Keys and SMK or Domain Key to be restored on both HSMs at a site using the RKSH and backup smartcards or backup HSMs. - SMK or Domain Key to be restored on both HSMs at a site, and roll into new Application Keys (recovery from complete loss of Application Keys).

-5.9.2 Recovery of SMK (with a 5 of 7 sharing threshold)
+5.9.2 Recovery of Domain Key (with a 5 of 7 sharing threshold)